-After consenting to be part of the larger research study, participating instructors were given brief training on LC, practical information on where to locate and assign LC to students within the Achieve program and its functionality.
-The LC training was included as part of a broader training on Achieve given by a curriculum specialist and lasting approximately 45 minutes.
+After consenting to be part of the larger research study, participating instructors were given brief training on LearningCurve including practical information on where to assign LearningCurve to students within the Achieve program as well as an overview of the functionality.
+The LearningCurve training was included as part of a broader training on Achieve given by a curriculum specialist and lasted approximately 45 minutes.
 If instructors requested follow-up training on any feature within Achieve, additional training was given.
-Participating instructors were not required to assign LC to their students, enabling a more naturalistic implementation.
-Use of LC was, however, observed and documented by the research team.
+Participating instructors were not required to assign LearningCurve to their students, enabling a more naturalistic implementation.
+Use of LearningCurve was, however, observed and documented by the research team.

-Students who consented to participate in the study granted researchers access to their course performance data as well as their LC usage data.
-Furthermore, as part of participating in the study, students were asked to complete two additional surveys (beginning and end of semester) to share sociodemographic information, as well as general perceptions of Achieve
+Students who consented to participate in the study granted researchers access to their course performance data as well as their LearningCurve usage data.
+Furthermore, as part of participating in the study, students were asked to complete two additional surveys (beginning and end of semester) to share sociodemographic information, as well as general perceptions of Achieve.